Fix the SSL Mixed Content Warning (HTTPS Site Shows "Not Secure")

 but requested an insecure element 'http://cdn.example.com/banner.jpg'.

-This content should also be served over HTTPS.
+This request has been blocked; the content must be served over HTTPS.

 Passive vs active mixed content (browsers treat them differently)

-Active<script>, <link rel="stylesheet">, <iframe>, fetch(), XMLHttpRequest, WebSocketBlocked outright.
+Active (blockable)<script>, <link rel="stylesheet">, <iframe>, fetch(), XMLHttpRequest, web fonts, WebSocketBlocked outright.
 The element never loads.

-This is why you sometimes see a “Not secure” warning with visible broken behavior (active blocked) and sometimes without (passive only — page looks fine, but the address bar warns).
+This is why you sometimes see a “Not secure” warning with visibly broken behavior (active blocked, or a passive image that has no HTTPS twin) and sometimes the lock just downgrades to an “i” while the page looks fine.

 How to identify which case you’re in